-DPW Acting Director Rudolph S. Chow, P.E. joins me in welcoming you to the Clean Water Baltimore website.
+DPW Director Rudolph S. Chow, P.E. joins me in welcoming you to the Clean Water Baltimore website.
 Clean water is our most valuable natural resource.
 Water connects us, restores us, and gives life and sustenance.

 Clean Water Baltimore — our all-inclusive approach to guarantee clean waterways for this generation of citizens and the next — was designed with you in mind.
 It includes our three-point plan for:

 Infrastructure Investments: Ensures operational reliability of our water, wastewater and surface water systems;

 Integrated Planning: Considers our financial, social and environmental responsibility in context with our regulatory obligations; and

 Innovative Solutions: Protects our public health and improves the water quality of our rivers, streams, harbor and the Chesapeake Bay.